MatheusArrudaLab/flocos/README.md

-# Flow of Computer Science
+# Flocos ciencia da computação
 Flocs is an intelligent web application for learning computer science, aiming at creating a [flow experience][1].
 Flocs is developed by [Adaptive Learning group][2] at Faculty of informatics, Masaryk university.